Flare gun: Types

 The most common type of flare gun is a Very (sometimes spelled Verey), which was named after Edward Wilson Very (1847–1910), an American naval officer who developed and popularized a single-shot breech-loading snub-nosed pistol that fired flares (Very lights).
 They have a single action trigger mechanism, hammer action, and a center fire pin.
 Modern varieties are frequently made out of durable plastic of a bright colour that makes them more conspicuous and easier to retrieve in an emergency and assists in distinguishing them from conventional firearms.

-The Very pistol, typical of the type used in the Second World War, are of one inch bore (26.5mm), now known as "Calibre 4" for signal pistols.
+The Very pistol, typical of the type used in the Second World War, have a bore diameter of 1.04 inches (26.5 mm), commonly referred to as a "one inch bore" for short, now known as "Calibre 4" for signal pistols.
 These are still available and more recent longer-barrel models can also fire parachute flares.
-Many newer models fire smaller 12-gauge flares.
-In countries where possession of firearms is strictly controlled, such as the United Kingdom, the use of Very pistols as emergency equipment on boats is less common than, for example, the United States.
+Many newer models fire smaller 12-gauge (18.5 mm) flares.
+In countries where possession of firearms is strictly controlled, such as the United Kingdom, the use of Very pistols as emergency equipment on boats is less common than, for example, the United States; in the U.K. flare guns are regulated as a firearm and require a firearms license, which are typically only granted to masters of larger vessels and harbormasters.
 In such locations, distress flares are more commonly fired from single-shot tube devices which are then disposed of after use.
 These devices are fired by twisting or striking a pad on one end, but the contents are otherwise similar to a round from a flare gun, although the flares themselves are much larger and can burn brighter for longer.
 In the Russian Federation, which also has strict controls on firearms, a special tube-shaped flare launching device called a "Hunter's Signal" (Сигнал Охотника) is available.
 This is reusable but is deliberately designed in a way to avoid resemblance to a gun.

 Flare guns may be used whenever someone needs to send a distress signal.
 The flares must be shot directly above, making the signal visible for a longer period of time and revealing the position of whoever is in need of assistance.
-There are four distinct flare calibers: 12-gauge (18.53mm), 25mm, 26.5mm, and 37mmthe first three being the most popular for boaters.
+There are four distinct flare calibers: 12-gauge (18.53 mm), 25 mm, 26.5 mm, and 37 mm – the first three being the most popular for boaters.